What we know about the deadly collision at LaGuardia Airport

 “All passengers come this way, come this way,” someone can be heard saying on a loudspeaker.

-Eighteen minutes after the plane collided with the fire truck, the air traffic controller in the tower appeared to say to a pilot on the ground radio frequency: “I messed up.”
+Eighteen minutes after the plane collided with the fire truck, an air traffic controller in the tower appeared to say to a pilot on the ground radio frequency: “I messed up.”

 The exchange took place with a Frontier Airlines pilot waiting to return to the gate who saw the crash.